UPRI-earthquake/upri-earthquake.github.io/doc/fdsnws.md

 >

-6. After filling out the form, click the link below and you will be redirected to the raw Metadata.
+6. After filling out the form, click the link in the URL textbox you will be redirected to the raw Metadata.
 ![station](_build/html/assets/fdsnws/4.14.jpg "station")

 >